junglekid/aws-eks-istio-lab/README.md

    export GITHUB_REPO_NAME='<REPLACE_WITH_GITHUB_REPO_NAME>'
    ```

-2. Configure Flux Repository by running the "configure.sh" script.
+2. Configure the Flux Repository by running the "configure.sh" script.
 The "configure.sh" script updates the various applications with the necessary values to run correctly.
 Navigate to the root of the directory of the GitHub repo and run the following commands:

    ```bash
    cd scripts